knice/inquiry.ucsc.edu/source/_articles/2018-19/beyond-middle-passage.md

 Now he’s taking another step, pooling his data with that of fellow historians to compile an even larger database, to be added to the *slavevoyages.org* site later in 2018.
 With information on more than 11,000 voyages, the new [*Intra-American Slave Trade Database*](https://news.ucsc.edu/2016/05/greg-omalley-slavetrade.html) will fill a crucial gap in the historical record and provide an essential complement to the TSTD.
 <figure class="right" style="width:300px;">
   {% img 2018/olaudah-equiano.jpg magick:resize:300 alt:'Olaudah Equiano, slave memoirist' %}<figcaption>Enslaved as a sailor on intercolonial vessels, <a href="https://en.wikipedia.org/wiki/Olaudah_Equiano">Olaudah Equiano</a> witnessed the brutality of the intra-American slave trade firsthand.
 His best-selling 1789 memoir was one of the slave narratives associate professor of history Greg O’Malley drew on when writing his own book.
-Credit: ©John Carter Brown Library, Brown University, Providence, RI.</figcaption>
+Credit: ©<a href="https://jcb.lunaimaging.com/luna/servlet/detail/JCB~1~1~2057~3180004:Olaudah-Equiano,-or-Gustavus-Vassa,;JSESSIONID=ba49057a-97e9-4fd4-a4b0-445c47a4c82c?qvq=q%3Aequiano%3Bsort%3Aimage_date%2Csubject_groups%3Blc%3AJCB~1~1&sort=image_date%2Csubject_groups&mi=0&trs=2&cic=JCB~1~1">John Carter Brown Library</a>, Brown University, Providence, RI.</figcaption>
 </figure>
-“The *Intra-American Slave Trade Database* will give us a far richer picture of the slave experience,” said David Eltis, professor emeritus of history at Emory University and one of the creators of the TSTD.
+“The *Intra-American Slave Trade Database* will give us a far richer picture of the slave experience,” said <a href="https://jcb.lunaimaging.com/luna/servlet/detail/JCB~1~1~2057~3180004:Olaudah-Equiano,-or-Gustavus-Vassa,;JSESSIONID=ba49057a-97e9-4fd4-a4b0-445c47a4c82c?qvq=q%3Aequiano%3Bsort%3Aimage_date%2Csubject_groups%3Blc%3AJCB~1~1&sort=image_date%2Csubject_groups&mi=0&trs=2&cic=JCB~1~1">David Eltis</a>, professor emeritus of history at Emory University and one of the creators of the TSTD.
 “I think it will inform a wide range of historical scholarship.”

 ## An unexpected detour ##